About Directory Opus

 The default interface

-On the image above, you may not immediately know how to switch to flat view mode or grasp the meaning of the icons to the right.
+If you're like me, on the image above you may not immediately know how to switch to flat view mode or grasp the meaning of the various icons.
 This encourages you to dig into the program's bottomless pool of rich features to bring the ones you like up to the surface, building your perfectly customized interface as you go.

-Not everyone has time to explore the program's astounding feature set, so this website offers you a different starting point: the Dear Opus interface.
+But what if you don't have time to explore the program's astounding feature set and endlessly tinker with your toolbars?
+This website offers you a different starting point: the Dear Opus interface.

 Full-featured, the Dear Opus interface is an easy starting point .The basic idea is that all the features that regular users are likely to use are in plain sight, right there on the toolbars.
 Big suggestive icons tell you exactly what the buttons are supposed to do.
 From these buttons, logical pull-down menus dig down into related features.
 And powerful keyboard shortcuts (neatly organized into themes on the shortcuts page) help you put on the turbo.